 Today I thought I would be personal.
 I thought I’d share a bit about my story with Korea.
 And there are two reasons for this.
 For one, I encourage my students to share their stories, and so it seems I should be willing to do the same.
 The second reason is that you are probably reading about North Korea in the news almost daily.
 I pray hard, very hard, for wise and sound leadership from Kim Jeong-Un and from Donald Trump.
 Their decisions have the power to impact the neighborhood where I grew up, which you see in this picture here.
 It is but 35 miles from the DMZ demarcating the division between North and South Korea.
 That is Daeshin Methodist Church where I was baptized as an infant, actually before that building even existed, and behind it is my middle and high school, Kum Ran Girls School.
 Today I’d like to share with you a poem I learned as a 7th grader in that building.
 My 7th grade classroom was all the way in the back.
 We had 8 7th grade classrooms with 70 kids in each classroom.
 I learned a lot and I learned a lot of stories.

-The poem that I will share with you is by Yun Dong Ju, or Barron Yun, who was a member of the Korean nobility.
+The poem that I will share with you is by Yun Dong Ju.
 He lived through the Japanese occupation of Korea and died just before the Korean people had their first taste of liberation in 1945.
-Barron Yun was a scholar, a patriot, and also a strong Methodist lay-leader.
 This is his poem.

 죽는 날까지 하늘을 우러러